sid88in/serverless-appsync-plugin/README.md

         # - an object with the following keys:
         #    - ttl: The ttl of this particular resolver.
 Optional.
 Defaults to global ttl
         #    - keys: The keys to use for the cache.
 Optionnal.
 Defaults to a hash of the
         #            $context.arguments and $context.identity
         caching:
           keys: # array.
-A list of string to use as cche key.
+A list of VTL variables to use as cache key.
             - "$context.identity.sub"
             - "$context.arguments.id"
           ttl: 1000 # override the ttl for this resolver. (default comes from global config)